 Green teas can be mixed with ginger, papaya or lemon.

-The company prides itself on being green.
-They have an active recycling program and use their own solar energy in the processing area.
+Madura Tea has an active recycling program and uses their own solar energy in the processing area.

-All components of their tea bags and packaging is sourced globally from natural products.
+All components of their tea bags and packaging is sourced locally from natural products.
 The paper tea bag comes from a non-fruiting Fijian banana tree.

 The string is German and the Marla tape to close the bags (staples or glue are not used) is Korean.

 “If you are cold, tea will warm you.